Sebastianhju/Runeterra-5e/2.0/Runes.md

 ## Keystones

 ### Electrocute <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-runes/Domination/Electrocute.png" Align=left width=15% height=15%>
 Damaging an enemy gives them a mark of electrocute.
-Once per combat when a creature gains their 3rd stack of electrocute they take 2d8 lightning damage.
+Once per combat when a creature gains their 3rd stack of electrocute they take 2d8 lightning damage and are stunned until the end of their turn.

 Electrocutes damage increases by 2d8 at level 5, 9, 13 and 17.